-Only the quizzer whose answer is ruled incorrect may request permission to Confer for thirty seconds with their team members who are at the table and the Scripture portion following any necessary rereading of the question.
+A quizzer may confer for thirty seconds with all active quizzers and the head coach.
+Only the quizzer whose answer is ruled incorrect may request permission to Confer following any necessary rereading of the question.
+The Confer must take place at the table and the head coach may bring any materials to use during the Confer.
+Any active quizzer may verbally request for the head coach to join the Confer.
 If two quizzers from opposing teams are both ruled incorrect, both may receive permission to Confer at the same time.